-A resource for legislative bodies considering laws limiting the use of plastic bags
+A resource for legislative bodies considering laws that limit the use of plastic bags

 films & documentaries about plastic bags